Propsowicz/Chess-Masterclass/README.md

 # Chess-Masterclass

-Chess Masterclass is an application created to learn chess.
+Chess Masterclass is an application created to study chess.
 Content of the website is divided to paid courses and completely free studies which can be shared between users.

 Application has been created to learn new technologies and web development tools - the plan was to learn React, authentication system (JWT), payment systems, code testing (unit and integration) and hosting application on web.

-Here is link to live page (it can take some time to load it) [Chess Masterclass](https://chess-masterclass.onrender.com).
+Here is a link to the application (it can take some time to load it) [Chess Masterclass](https://chess-masterclass.onrender.com).

 ## Table of content